 “With both manufacturers and the small shops, we’re becoming the connective layer between them, where previously you had multiple layers of middle-men from distributors, sub-distributors, to wholesalers,” Sokowatch founder and CEO Daniel Yu told TechCrunch.
 “The cost of sourcing goods right now…we estimate we’re cutting that cost by about 20 percent [for] these shopkeepers.”

-Facebook’s “Project Simba” is still in its planning stage but the vision is for an underwater cable encircling the continent with numerous landing points.
+Facebook’s “Project Simba” is still in its planning stage.
+But, the vision is for an underwater cable encircling the continent with numerous landing points.

 The GSMA association for mobile development noted that three-quarters of the population of Sub-Saharan Africa, or 747 million people, had a SIM connection in 2018.
 By 2022, Africa’s mobile economy is expected to generate $150 billion in economic value.
-Cell phones are central to life in Africa.
+Moreover, cell phones are central to life in Africa.
 96% of web traffic comes from mobile so brands who want to engage with the African consumer need to remember that they are mobile first.

 Another Deloitte survey reports one in five surveyed bought products or services with their mobile phone.
 According to Paypal and Ipsos, online spending in South Africa alone was expected to reach 53 billion in 2018.
 Consumers from Nigeria, South Africa, and Kenya counted towards almost half of Africa’s estimated 21 million online shoppers in 2017.